Welsh Breakfast Cakes

 - 2 teaspoons baking powder

-- 2 eggs beaten with enough milk to yield 3/4 cup liquid
+- 2 large eggs beaten with enough milk to yield 3/4 cup liquid

 - In a medium sized mixing bowl, sift together the flour, sugar, baking powder, nutmeg and salt.
 Cut in the butter until the mixture is a coarse, even consistency.
 Add the currants, then add the egg and milk.
 Stir to form a soft dough.

 - Divide the dough in half and working with one half at a time (keep the other refrigerated, especially if your kitchen is warm), roll the dough into a circle 1/4-inch thick.
 Using a biscuit cutter or other small round cutter, cut circles of dough.
 Heat an ungreased skillet or griddle over medium heat (on my electric griddle I preheated to 300 degrees).